akeneo/pim-docs/cloud_edition/flexibility_mode/docs/disk_usage.rst

 - 150GB for a sandbox instance

 Because each disk is dedicated to only one instance, the storage space of one instance cannot be shared with another instance.
-When the disk is full, the PIM cannot work anymore: it cannot save modifications in database, upload new asset, update ElasticSearch indexes, ...

 Usages Impacting Disk Usage
 ---------------------------